Beginnings and Endings

 Critics secretly believe he negates

-their own discoveries;
+their own discoveries

-they protest, watching from a raft
+and protest, watching from a raft

 at risk of flooding